oxinabox/Kaldi-Notes/tidigits/eval.md

 (Assuming that `/kaldi-trunk/src/latbin` is in your path)

-Will fill `1.fsts` with a collection of text form fsts, one for each utterance space seperated.
+Will fill `1.fsts` with a collection of text form FSTs, one for each utterance space separated.
 Ones with multiple terminal states have multiple different "reasonably likely" phrases possible.
 The output labels on the transitions are words (Which we restored using int2sym).
-The weights are the negitive log likelyhood of that transitor (or that final state)
+The weights are the negative log likelihood of that transition (or that final state)

 As shown below: